 Put Belongings on the Conveyor Belt

-Kids will need to place their belongings, including any carry-on bags, on the conveyor belt for screening.
+Kids must place their belongings, including carry-on bags, on the conveyor belt for screening.

 Walk Through a Metal Detector or Scanner